Step 6: TPLO Surgery Recovery

 - Continue performing the previously mentioned exercises

 - Continue to gradually increase the duration of the walks

-- Gradually introduce off-leash activity, starting week 9 with about 5 minutes of off-leash activity 3-5 times a day, week 10 up to 10 minutes of off-leash activity 3-5 times a day, week 11 up to 15 minutes of off-leash activity 3-5 times a day, week 12 up to 20 minutes of off-leash activity 3-5 times per day.
+- Gradually introduce off-leash activity, starting week 9 with about 5 minutes of off-leash activity 3 to 5 times a day, week 10 up to 10 minutes of off-leash activity 3 to 5 times a day, week 11 up to 15 minutes of off-leash activity 3 to 5 times a day, week 12 up to 20 minutes of off-leash activity 3 to 5 times per day.

 Is your dog still limping?

 There are multiple reasons why a patient may not want to bear weight on a limb following surgery.
 If your pet is not bearing weight within 2 weeks of surgery or develops an acute onset of lameness any time after surgery, please contact your veterinarian.
 Below are some of the more common reasons why a pet may limp following surgery.

 - “Overdid it”– As with people, it is not uncommon for pets to overdo it leading to an acute onset of lameness.
 Sometimes during the post-operative recovery patients may be more active than is recommended (jump down from a sofa, chase the cat, etc.) or even just take a funny step, leading to a lameness of varying severity.
 If lameness develops during your dog’s TPLO surgery recovery, please contact your veterinarian so that we can determine if your pet needs to be evaluated to ensure it has not sustained a serious injury.